cmidgley/inventree-template-pro/README.md

 Adjusting a template to use context properties is straightforward.
 Simply open your template in any text editor and incorporate the syntax `{{ part_templates.<your_context_property_name> }}`.
 Afterward, upload it to your label or report system.

 You can then print your report or label, for instance, using the InvenTree PDF Label Printer, to view how the default template for your context property functions on the screen.

+> When accessing multiple parts in your reports, such as looping through all items of a BOM, you
+> must request the context for each child part to access the Context Properties on it.
+See the
+> [`get_context`](#context-property-template-tags-and-filters) tag for additional information.

 ## Context Templates